webexcess/WebExcess.ClientSystemDetection/README.md

 Use this package to detect your clients device, operating system and browser.
 It offers different Eel-Helpers.

-WebExcess.ClientSystemDetection use the packages [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) and [Browser Detector](https://github.com/sinergi/php-browser-detector).
+WebExcess.ClientSystemDetection uses the packages [Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) and [Browser Detector](https://github.com/sinergi/php-browser-detector).

 ## Compatibility and Maintenance
 WebExcess.ClientSystemDetection is currently being maintained for Neos 3.x.